 Keep in mind how easy it will be to purchase additional pump attachment pieces if a part is lost or destroyed.
 Sure, most can be quickly delivered with Prime.
 But what if you need a spare part late at night and your only option is Target or the closest big chain pharmacy?

-Many of the big box retailers carry accessories for Medela pumps.
-Some hospitals operate lactation boutiques where pumps and supplies can be purchased, especially if the hospital uses another brand of pumps such as Ameda.
+Many of the big box retailers carry accessories for Medela pumps and sometimes Spectra.
+Some hospitals operate lactation boutiques where pumps and supplies can be purchased, especially if the hospital system uses another brand of pumps and lactation tools, such as Ameda.

 It's a good idea to keep at least two sets of attachment pieces on hand regardless of what pump you choose!